 Finally, Refuse Breath Sample is the third type of DUI charge.
 It is a criminal offence to refuse a valid breathalyzer demand.
 The consequences of the refusal involve the same consequences as if one were to be convicted of Impaired Driving or Excess Blood Alcohol.

 Section 320.13(1) of the Criminal Code of Canada makes it an offence to operate a conveyance in a dangerous manner.
-Whether an act constitutes dangerous driving is assessed on a case by case basis, having regarding to all the circumstances of the case, including whether the driving occurred, the manner of driving, the risk to the public etc. Unlike for DUI and DWI charges, there is no mandatory minimum punishment for dangerous driving.
+Whether an act constitutes dangerous driving is assessed on a case by case basis, having regarding all the circumstances of the case, including whether the driving occurred, the manner of driving, the risk to the public etc. Unlike DUI and DWI charges, there is no mandatory minimum punishment for dangerous driving.